womanonrails/womanonrails.com/_i18n/en/_posts/2022-07-06-one-line-map-ruby.md

 #### Disclaimers

-1. First of all, everything I will cover today, you can use for other <a href="{{ site.baseurl }}/ruby-iterators" title="Ruby iterators overview">Ruby iterators</a> as well.
+1. First of all, everything I will cover today, you can use for other [Ruby iterators]({{ site.baseurl }}/ruby-iterators "Ruby iterators overview") as well.
 Like: `each`, `inject`, `select`, and so on.
 Of course, not always do those tricks make sense, but they are possible.
 2. The main focus here is on understanding `map(&...)`.
 Some of the solutions can be less readable than a normal `map` with a block.
 You, as a developer, decide what approach is the best for your code.
-3. Since I will cover a lot of Ruby proc, lambdas and block topic, I recommend you to read also my article about <a href="{{ site.baseurl }}/functional-programming-ruby" title="Functional programming in Ruby">functional programming in Ruby</a>.
+3. Since I will cover a lot of Ruby proc, lambdas and block topic, I recommend you to read also my article about [functional programming in Ruby]({{ site.baseurl }}/functional-programming-ruby "Functional programming in Ruby").
 It will help you to better understand what is going on.
 4. I write this article for fun and to better understand the basic concepts of the Ruby language.
 I hope you will like it too.

 ## What does the `map(&...)` do?